Longwood University: Longwood University (2002–present)

 On March 23, 2013, Longwood's Board of Visitors introduced W. Taylor Reveley IV as the university's 26th president.
 Reveley's father, W. Taylor Reveley III, was the president of the College of William & Mary, and his grandfather W. Taylor Reveley II was president of Hampden–Sydney College.

 On September 23, 2015, the Commission on Presidential Debates named Longwood as the host for the 2016 United States vice presidential debate, which occurred on October 4, 2016.

+Longwood University Coat of Arms & Armorial Bearings (2026)

+On June 22, 2026, Longwood announced that the university had been formally granted an official coat of arms and heraldic insignia by the College of Arms in the United Kingdom.
+The grant made Longwood one of only three colleges and universities in Virginia to receive official armorial bearings from the College of Arms, alongside College of William & Mary and Hampden–Sydney College.
+Developed through a petition process that began in 2024, the design incorporates symbols associated with the university’s history, mission, and longstanding connection to Joan of Arc, including fleurs-de-lis, a sword, and heraldic coronets.
+Additional elements reference Virginia, education, citizen leadership, and Longwood’s traditions.
+The letters patent conferring the arms were presented at the British Embassy in Washington, D.C., on June 16, 2026, and the completed heraldic achievement was adopted as part of the university’s official visual identity.

 Academics

 Longwood University is a small, highly residential public university that offers more than 100 majors and minors across three main academic colleges.
 It requires every student who graduates to complete an internship, directed research or guided field experience in their field of study.

 One of the centerpiece hands-on learning opportunities available to students is LU@YNP, an annual interdisciplinary program held at Yellowstone National Park that exposes participants to public issues in and around the park.
 In addition, students have the opportunity to study abroad at one of many faculty-led intensive study trips to places like Costa Rica, Thailand, and Greece.

 Longwood is accredited by the Southern Association of Colleges and Schools.